TheLunatic1/ZeroKVM/README.md

 ## 🎮 Usage Instructions

 1. Ensure the `start.bat` terminal windows are running in the background.
-2. Open the KVM Mesh UI on all computers.
+2. Open the ZeroKVM UI on all computers.
 3. Enter a unique **Device Name** for each computer (e.g., `Laptop`, `Main-PC`).
 4. Enter the **exact same Room Code** (e.g., `studio`) on all computers and click **Join Room**.
 5. Once connected, use the **Display Layout** section to map your setup.